 Brad and I didn’t do the free walking tour, but if you’re travelling solo, or stuck for time, I highly recommend heading to this.
 You’ll get to see all the best spots and you’ll learn more about them.
 I love walking tours and even though they are free, you should give your host a tip.

-Oh my, even writing about the Roaster and Bear makes my tummy rumble.
+Oh my, even writing about Roaster and Bear makes my tummy rumble.
 I never usually include food places as a “thing to do” in a location, but this is my exception.

 Amazing food, at such a high quality for stupidly cheap prices.
 We dined in style with 3 course meals for less than $10 each.
 Yup, you read that right.
 I’m dreaming of the chicken Cordon Bleu and the roast chicken with peppered sauce, oh and the tofu starters….